Gattocrucco/lsqfitgp/docs/optim.rst

 :meth:`GP.predfromdata`.
 Making it faster is quick: select a solver different from the default one when initializing the :class:`GP` object, like ``GP(kernel, solver='gersh')``.
-This applies also when using :func:`empbayes_fit`.
+This applies also when using :class:`empbayes_fit`.
 And don't forget to disable the positivity check:
 ``GP(kernel, solver='gersh', checkpos=False)``.

 Finally, if you have written a custom kernel, it may become a bottleneck.
 For